-Money to pay for required and recommended capital projects can come from three major sources: from the
+Money to pay for required and recommended capital projects can come from three major sources: from the co-op’s own savings (reserve fund), from grants, and from borrowing.

 Regular reserve fund contributions help co-ops accumulate the money they need both for major and minor building renewals.
 An AMP can help your co-op determine what contributions should be, and with more insight into co-op finances than engineers typically can offer.